sjafferali/paperless-titles-from-ai/README.md

     PAPERLESS_POST_CONSUME_SCRIPT: /usr/src/paperless/scripts/app/main.py
 ```

+The init folder (used to ensure open package is installed) must be owned by root.

 ## Back-filling Titles on Existing Documents
 To back-fill titles on existing documents, run the helper cli from the project directory: